 INTERMODULATION DISTORTION (IMD) is the creation of additional spectral components as a result of two sinusoidal frequencies being applied to the ADC input at the same time.
-It is defined as the ratio of the power in the second and third order intermodulation products to the sum of the power in both of the original frequencies.
+It is defined as the ratio of the power in the second and third order intermodulation products to the power in one of the original frequencies.
 IMD is usually expressed in dB.

 MISSING CODES are those output codes that will never appear at the ADC outputs.
 These codes cannot be reached with any input value.
-The ADC102S101 is guaranteed not to have any missing codes.
+The ADC104S021 is guaranteed not to have any missing codes.